 You are not getting this post from face painting experts.
 You are getting this post from people who have done youth ministry, library work, camping, and more, and have had a fair share of children’s faces to paint.
-These face painting tutorials, tips, and tricks are for those of you that aren’t pro’s and will never be ;).
+These face painting ideas, tutorials, tips, and tricks are for those of you that aren’t pro’s and will never be ;).

 keep scrolling to get to the tutorials!